 Flights from the UK and Ireland

-Various airlines fly to Havana from London via European cities, including Madrid, Paris, Amsterdam and Rome.
-Air France is the most versatile option, with daily flights from London Heathrow to Havana via Paris starting at around £700 in low season and £950 in high season.
-Iberia and KLM also fly from Heathrow, via Madrid and Amsterdam respectively, with similar seasonal prices.
-Other airlines flying direct from European cities include Cubana, KLM, Air Berlin and Air Europa.
-Though Cubana tends to offer the least expensive flights on the market, they have a justified reputation for overbooking, overzealous enforcement of the baggage weight limit and a relatively poor safety record.
+It’s often cheaper to fly to Cuba from the UK via other European cities, typically Madrid, Paris and Amsterdam.
+Air Europa is consistently one of the least expensive options, whilst Air France is the most versatile option, with daily flights from London Heathrow to Havana via Paris.
+Iberia and KLM also fly from Heathrow, via Madrid and Amsterdam respectively.
+Other airlines flying from Europe include Air Berlin from several cities in Germany to Varadero and Havana; Blue Panorama from Rome and Milan to six different Cuban airports; Aeroflot from Moscow to Havana; and the national Cuban carrier, Cubana, from Madrid and Paris to Havana and Santiago and from Moscow and Rome to Havana only.
+Though Cubana tends to offer relatively inexpensive flights, they have a justified reputation for overbooking, overzealous enforcement of the baggage weight limit and a relatively poor safety record.

 Flights from the US